Audit Wales: Structure

 Audit Wales takes the form of a statutory board, which employs staff, secures resources and monitors and advises the Auditor General.
 The Senedd appoints the Chair and 3 other non-executive members to the board.
 The other members are the Auditor General and 3 employees.
 Audit Wales currently employ around 240 people across 3 offices in Cardiff, Swansea and Ewloe.

+The Wales Audit Office and the Auditor General share the trademarked name "Audit Wales".

 History

-On 1 July 1999, The National Assembly for Wales (Transfer of Functions) Order 1999 came into effect, this transferred all powers from the Secretary of State for Wales to the Senedd.
+On 1 July 1999, the National Assembly for Wales (Transfer of Functions) Order 1999 (SI 1999/672) came into effect, this transferred all powers from the Secretary of State for Wales to the National Assembly for Wales.
 Wales did not have its own auditing body, as all public auditing was carried out by the National Audit Office and the Audit Commission.

-It was not until 1 April 2005 that Audit Wales was created after the Public Audit (Wales) Act 2004 came into effect.
+It was not until 1 April 2005 that the Wales Audit Office was created after the Public Audit (Wales) Act 2004 of the UK Parliament came into effect.
+The act referred to the body to include the "Auditor General for Wales and the members of his staff".

+The body became a separate body corporate, following the Public Audit (Wales) Act 2013 of the National Assembly for Wales (now Senedd) passed on 29 April 2013.

 Legislation

 The Public Audit (Wales) Act 2004, the Government of Wales Act 1998 and Government of Wales Act 2006 and other legislation currently provide the statutory basis for the Auditor General and the auditors he appoints in local government to fulfill their purpose across the Welsh public sector.
 In 2012 the Welsh Government introduced before the National Assembly the Public Audit (Wales) Bill.
-One feature of the Bill as currently drafted is to make provision for the Auditor General to be the statutory auditor of local government bodies.
+One feature of the bill was to make provision for the Auditor General to be the statutory auditor of local government bodies.
+It was passed as the Public Audit (Wales) Act 2013.